• Skip to primary navigation

 • What Do You Put on a Chaffle?

-• More Low Carb Recipes
+• More Low-Carb Recipes

 • 📖 Recipe

-The low-carb chaffle is a dieter's dream.
+A low-carb chaffle is a dieter's dream.
 With the basic chaffle coming in at just a mere 1 carb, it is an excellent bread substitute for high-carb bread and breakfast treats.

 But then this recipe wonder is also a foodie's darling.
 Dense in nutrition, the chaffle also satisfies the most finicky foodie with an abundance of tasty and healthy topping choices.
 In short, neither dieter nor foodie will ever become bored.